SocialMint/artcollectiongenerator/README.md

 ## Introduction

-Social Mint NFT Art Generator is a free, open source application used to generate NFT art collections from an input of base image layers.
+Social Mint NFT Art Generator is a free application used to generate NFT art collections from an input of base image layers.
 Complete with configurable layer rarity and metadata generation.
-Ready to upload and mint to the Ethereum or Solana blockchains!
+Ready to upload and mint to the Ethereum, Polygon and Biannce blockchains!

 ![app-image-generation](https://raw.githubusercontent.com/AppsusUK/NFT-Art-Generator/main/preview.gif)